 Well, I hope by this point you have a pretty good idea of which host is better for you.
 If you don’t, remember what I said in the introduction — you really won’t make a bad decision either way.

-I usually try to make a single “main” recommendation at the end of comparison posts like these, but that’s hard to do with these two hosts.
+I usually try to make a single ‘main’ recommendation at the end of comparison posts such as these, but that’s hard to do with these two hosts.
 Instead, I’ll just make some recommendations on how you should choose.

-First, consider the data center that you need.
-Kinsta offer a lot more options, so if you want a data center in a “non-traditional” location, they might be a better option.
+First, consider the data center you need.
+Kinsta offer a lot more options, so if you want a data center in a ‘non-traditional’ location they may be a better option.

-If you’re still not sure where to begin and you absolutely forced me to make one overall blanket recommendation for the average WordPress user, I would say go with Kinsta.
+If you’re still not sure where to begin and you’re absolutely forcing me to make one overall blanket recommendation for the average WordPress user, I’d say go with Kinsta.

-I think Kinsta have just the slightest edge when it comes to features and their interface.
-I also think the way that Kinsta structure their plans is more consumer-friendly for the average WordPress user.
+Kinsta have just the slightest edge when it comes to features and their interface, and I also think the way they structure their plans is more consumer-friendly for the average WordPress user.

 Used/using Kinsta or Flywheel?
 Thoughts?